vegetarian pasta salad

-- In a large bowl, add together the chopped tomatoes, feta, spices, salt, and pepper.
+- Add the chopped tomatoes, feta, spices, salt, and pepper to a large bowl.

 - Put into the refrigerator to chill while the pasta is cooking.

 - Using a large pot, bring water to a boil.
-Once boiling cook the pasta according to package directions.
+Once boiling, cook the pasta according to the package directions.

-- Then, using the same pot, while pasta is draining, heat the olive oil over medium-low heat.
+- Then, using the same pot, heat the olive oil over medium-low heat while pasta is draining.

 - Next, Add the garlic and cook, stirring, for 2-4 minutes or until just starting to brown.

-- Return the pasta to the pot and toss with olive oil and balsamic mixture.
+- Return the pasta to the pot and toss with olive oil and balsamic.

 - Next, Add a little of the drained pasta and tomato mixture to a large dish and toss with olive oil and garlic.